openshift/enhancements/enhancements/microshift/microshift-apiserver-certs.md

    having more than one node.
 As per the kubernetes docs, it is forbidden to use localhost IPs as endpoints for a service.
    [Reference](https://kubernetes.io/docs/concepts/services-networking/service/#custom-endpointslices)

+* Use a reserved IP from service network.
+  Instead of using a new IP that requires configuration in the host, one could think of using a static service network IP.
+The apiserver needs to be 100% guaranteed to be free of collisions, as it is a key component in the control plane.
+Service network IPs are dynamic by nature and allocated on a per use fashion by apiserver itself.
+We could think of reserving an IP for apiserver and the only way to do this is to create a fake service.
+For this you also need apiserver, which would require bootstrapping: start apiserver with an arbitrary IP from the service network, create the service, then restart apiserver with the IP from that service.
+This has two main drawbacks:
+  * Long start times and complexity.
+  * Since service network CIDR is configurable, we are removing one entry from it, which could be problematic in restricted/small subnets.
+  Not even ServiceIPStaticSubrange feature gate helps, as it does not guarantee zero risk collisions.

 ## Infrastructure Needed [optional]
 N/A